kevinashworth/aws-kevinashworth-com/_posts/2021/2021-10-24-redux-saga-patterns.md

   /* code omitted for convenience */
   const events = yield call(fetchEvents)
   for (event of events) {
-    yield put({type: 'some_action', payload: event})
-    /* ?? */
-    /* or maybe something like: */
+    yield put({ type: 'some_action', payload: event }) /* or maybe something like: */
     yield fork(someOtherSagaOrService, event)
-    /* ?? */
   }
 }
 {% endhighlight %}

-How the for/of loop works is beyond the scope of this post, but you can find out more [here](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Statements/for...of).
-Also, it’s possible to do it using a regular for loop and iterate over the array — it’s your call.
+How the `for...of` loop works is beyond the scope of this post, but you can find out more [here](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Statements/for...of).
+Also, it’s possible to do it using a regular `for` loop and iterate over the array — it’s your call.

-### Error Handling
+## Error Handling

 Oh yes!
 Javascript is not Elixir, so we still need to do defensive programming and protect against errors.
 Based on this catalog structure, how do we ensure that we don’t swallow the errors?
 Or how can each error be managed correctly?
 A 500 is not the same as a 401, so we still need a flexible way to communicate to the user in a friendly way that something went wrong.